 Today, Oracle customers can call on CardConnect to help their organization securely accept payments throughout the entire transaction lifecycle and reduce the scope of PCI - no matter where their Oracle ERP system resides.
 Over the years, CardConnect has partnered with Oracle to evolve our leading, Oracle-validated, payment gateway into a comprehensive enterprise security platform called CardSecure.
 CardSecure not only allows Oracle customers to streamline and secure electronic payments, it also provides users with robust reporting platform, automatic reconciliation and optimized interchange rates all in one place.

 Sounds great, but how does the platform protect payments you might ask?
 From a technology perspective, CardSecure uses our Oracle-validated gateway to connect Oracle directly to the banking system, allowing businesses to seamlessly process all transactions.
 Point-to-Point Encryption (P2PE) ensures a payment transaction is encrypted and tokenized immediately, while other payment platforms’ encryption is delayed.
 This delayed encryption is the opportunity hackers seek.
 CardConnect’s tokenization ensures every credit card number is given a unique token that is useless in the event of a data breach.
-CardConnect’s tokens are irreversible, randomly generated, unique so that a token can be used for recurring charges, while maintaining the BIN recognition and the last four numbers of the card.For more information on securely accepting payments, please visit cardconnect.com/oracle or reach out to us directly at cardconnect.com/signup.
+CardConnect’s tokens are irreversible, randomly generated, unique so that a token can be used for recurring charges, while maintaining the BIN recognition and the last four numbers of the card.For more information on securely accepting payments, please visit our Oracle page or Sign Up directly.